ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 ### The biggest change (IMPORTANT)

-The biggest breaking change is that the options now follow the SvelteKit defaults more closely:
+The biggest breaking change is that two options now follow the SvelteKit defaults more closely:

 - resetForm is now `true` as default
 - taintedMessage is now `false` as default